Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 Many better and more in-depth books have been written about node.js and its frameworks.
 In this book, we're only going to take a quick look at some of the key parts.

-For example, on line 9, you can see that we tell the server to use Webpack for ... things.
-It's been a few versions since I wrote an Express server from scratch, so I usually cargo cult this part.
+For example, on line 9, you can see that we tell the server to use Webpack as a middleware.
+That means the server passes every request through Webpack and lets it change anything it needs.

 {crop-start-line=9,crop-end-line=14,linenos=on,starting-line-number=9,lang=js}
 <<[Lines that tell Express to use Webpack](code_samples/env/devServer.js)